gotDoubleDots/exercisethesis/README.md

 Chlorella Spirulina working time is 7:40 AM; empty stomach (30 min no food after taking)

-Fenugreek can be taken at 9 AM; after eating
+Fenugreek can be taken at 9 AM; after eating, as a tea.
+Not certain as to powder:water ratio.
+Maybe 1/2 capsule per cup.